ameliaelverson/cs207-FinalProject/README.md

           * Such as: core data structures, core classes, important attributes, external dependencies, elementary functions, etc.
       * Extension
         * Description of extension
         * Additional information or background needed to understand - including mathematical or other concepts
+        * Do we actually need to include additional stuff for the extension?
+We built it into the above sections.
+Waiting on response from TA.

   * Extension
     * <s>Build out extension</s>